rkgupta1/Hotel-Booking-EDA-/README.md

 All duplicate rows were dropped.

 ### (2) Handling null values
-- Null values in columns `company` and `agent` were replaced by 0.
+- Null values in columns `company` and `agent` were deleted
-- Null values in column `country` were replaced by 'others'.
+- Null values in column `country` were deleted as its not a imp feature
-- Null values in column `children` were replaced by the mean of the column.

 ### (3) Converting columns to appropriate data types